 The Role of Language and Localization

 It is no secret that language is the main tool of any commerce.
 But here’s where many businesses stumble: They often confuse mere translation with localization.
-While translation is the literal process of converting text from one language to another, localization goes deeper to adapt content locally.
+While uscis certified translation is the literal process of converting text from one language to another, localization goes deeper to adapt content locally.
 It must capture the essence, tone, and context, and adapt the content in a way that resonates with the local audience both linguistically and culturally.

 A classic example that underlines the perils of neglecting localization is the HSBC “Assume Nothing” campaign.
 Intent on unifying its brand messaging globally, HSBC spent millions on this campaign.
 However, the phrase translated poorly in various markets, often being interpreted as “Do Nothing.”
 Recognizing the blunder, HSBC had to allocate a further $10 million for a rebranding initiative, shifting their slogan to “The World’s Local Bank.”
 This rebrand emphasized their commitment to understanding local cultural nuances, turning a harsh lesson into a core aspect of their brand identity.